retext-project/retext/configuration.md

-`highlightCurrentLine`         | boolean   | whether to highlight current line in editor (default: false) `iconTheme`                    | string    | name of the system icon theme to use (see below) `lineNumbersEnabled`           | boolean   | whether to show column with line numbers in editor (default: false) `livePreviewByDefault`         | boolean   | whether new tabs and windows should open in live preview mode (default: false) `markdownDefaultFileExtension` | string    | default file extension for Markdown files (default: `.mkd`) `openLastFilesOnStartup`       | boolean   | whether to automatically open last documents on startup (default: false) `paperSize`                    | string    | name of default page size to use for print and export (e.g. A4, Letter)
+`highlightCurrentLine`         | boolean   | whether to highlight current line in editor (default: false) `iconTheme`                    | string    | name of the system icon theme to use (see below) `lineNumbersEnabled`           | boolean   | whether to show column with line numbers in editor (default: false) `markdownDefaultFileExtension` | string    | default file extension for Markdown files (default: `.mkd`) `openLastFilesOnStartup`       | boolean   | whether to automatically open last documents on startup (default: false) `paperSize`                    | string    | name of default page size to use for print and export (e.g. A4, Letter)